To organize the world’s information and make it universally accessible and useful.

 To empower every person and every organization on the planet to achieve more.

 Whether you are just starting out with a new business or rethinking your current goals, mission statements are effective ways of saying a lot with a few words.
 They demonstrate your organizational values to both your employees and the general public.

 When writing a mission statement, it is important to understand the balance between the mission statement as a part of your company’s public image and the mission statement as a part of your company’s internal communications.

 Powerful mission statements can be vitally important to your company in a number of different ways.
 Next, we’ll look at seven ways that can help you write the perfect mission statement based on your goals.

-01. Mission statements guide the company forward
+1. Mission statements guide the company forward

 Mission statements are an incredibly important navigational tool when you are thinking about the future of your company.

-02. Mission statements focus your energy and attention
+2. Mission statements focus your energy and attention

 The simplicity of the mission statement requires you to isolate only the most important part of your company’s purpose.
 By developing a mission statement, you must evaluate every option and decide what will best suit your company and its future.
 By talking through your decision process with the mission statement, you can help your team work through problems and ideas.

-The mission statement opens this communication and can refocus a team that has been pulled apart in too many directions.
+The mission statement opens this communication and can refocus a team that has been pulled apart in too many different directions.

-03. Mission statements spark new ideas
+3. Mission statements spark new ideas

 While you are discussing and considering your mission statement, it may open you up to new ideas.
 In fact, here’s where the true value of getting everyone on board to contribute to the mission statement development process lies.

 While it is important to have a solid foundation, the mission statement can also shift your perspective on your work.
 It can cause you to look at your company with a fresh set of eyes.

-04. Mission statements shape company culture
+4. Mission statements shape company culture

 Mission statements not only dictate how an organization as a whole should act, but also how individual employees think about their jobs.

-05. Mission statements establish consistency
+5. Mission statements establish consistency

 As you grow your company, you will start establishing many different departments and hiring new employees.

 Everyone knows the mission statement.
 Everyone has something to refer to when making an important decision.
-Mission statements can make sure that each individual facet of your organization is working in concert.
+Mission statements can make sure that each individual facet of your organization is working in concert with one another.

 To establish this consistency, mission statements should be as clear as possible.
 Make sure that there is no room for incorrect interpretation.

 6. Mission statements send out a powerful message to the public

 Mission statements aren’t merely a form of important internal communication.
 They’re one of the strongest messages you can send to the public.